NURS 4211-001 Child and Family Health: Clinical Application

 More frequent evaluations and assessments of student progress may be conducted by the faculty as needed based on student performance and need for guidance.

-Students are required to pass the Medication Calculation Test with a score of 100% to participate in clinical.
-Students scoring less than 100% after two (2) attempts must meet with their clinical instructor to demonstrate readiness and safety for clinical practice.
+Students are required to pass the Medication Calculation Quiz prior to their first hospital day, with a score of 100% to participate in clinical.
+Students scoring less than 100% after two (2) attempts must meet with their clinical instructor to demonstrate readiness and safety for clinical practice prior to administrating pediatric medications.
+This is a clinical objective.

-Students must also meet the requirements of the School of Nursing to participate in clinical (current CPR certification, HIPPA/OSHA training, vaccinations, etc.).
+Students must also meet the requirements of the School of Nursing to participate in clinical (current CPR certification, HIPPA/OSHA training, vaccinations, hospital orientation, etc.).

 CELL PHONE POLICY